When does the school term begin?

 The guidance from DFE and Public Health England outline a hierarchy of protective measures to reduce the risk of transmission.

-1. Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school
+1. Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms do not attend school

-If your child, or someone within your household, has symptoms of Coronavirus your child must not attend school.
+If your child has symptoms of Coronavirus your child must not attend school.
 If your child is unwell, phone or email the school on the first morning of absence with details of your child’s symptoms or to inform the school that someone within your household is displaying symptoms of COVID-19: